-In this top-down approach, one arrives at a propositional calculus that resembles the classical one, but differs from it in several important aspects.
-It has a non-Boolean, i.e., nondistributive, algebraic structure.
-Furthermore, as has first been pointed out by Kochen and Specker in the context of partial algebras,2-4 there exist certain finite sets of lines, such that the associated propositional structure cannot be classically embedded.
-That is, there does not exist any classical, i.e., two-valued, measure that could be interpreted as the fact that propositions are either "true" (\equiv measure value 1) or "false" (\equiv measure value 0).
-The Kochen and Specker original construction used 117 lines.
-The number of lines has been subsequently reduced.5-8 These constructions are examples of propositional structures without any two-valued measures.
+In this top-down approach, one arrives at a propositional calculus which resembles the classical one, but differs from it in several important aspects.
+They are non-Boolean, i.e., non-distributive, algebraic structures.
+Furthermore, as has first been pointed out by Kochen and Specker in the context of partial algebras [12], there exist certain finite sets of lines, such that the associated propositional structure cannot be classically embedded.
+That is, there does not exist any classical, i.e., two-valued, measure which could be interpreted as the fact that propositions are either "true" (\equiv measure value 1) or "false" (\equiv measure value 0).
+Kochen and Specker's original construction used 117 lines.
+The number of lines has been subsequently reduced [17, 18, 14, 4].
+These constructions are examples of propositional structures without any two-valued measures.

-In this paper we shall deal with the following questions: which orthomodular structure-finite or infinite-underlies the Kochen-Specker construction.
-The question can be approached from two different viewpoints: (i) Which minimal set of propositions generates some Kochen-Specker-type configurations?
-By "generate" we mean the construction of the propositional structure containing it. (ii) What is the minimal propositional structure containing some sort of Kochen-Specker-type configuration?
+This paper deals with the following questions: which orthomodular structure finite or infinite-underlies the Kochen-Specker construction.
+The question can be approached from two different viewpoints: (i) Which minimal set of propositions generates some Kochen-Specker type configurations?
+By "generate" we mean the construction of the propositional structure containing it. (ii) What is the minimal propositional structure containing some sort of Kochen-Specker type configuration?
 In particular, is it finite or infinite?